xpqz/dyalog-docs/language-reference-guide/docs/system-functions/refs.md

 <h1 class="heading"><span class="name">Cross References</span> <span class="command">R←⎕REFS Y</span></h1>

-`Y` must be a simple character scalar or vector, identifying the name of a function or operator, or the object representation form of a function or operator (see ["Object Representation: "](or.md)).  `R` is a simple character matrix, with one name per row, of identified names in the function or operator in `Y` excluding distinguished names of system constants, variables or functions.
+`Y` must be a simple character scalar or vector, identifying the name of a function or operator, or the object representation form of a function or operator (see [Object Representation](or.md)).  `R` is a simple character matrix, with one name per row, of identified names in the function or operator in `Y` excluding distinguished names of system constants, variables or functions.

 <h2 class="example">Example</h2>
 ```apl